SMART goals help sales reps organize their goals, work more productively, and drive sales.

 A - Achievable: Opt for a goal that you can feasibly accomplish, but make sure the goal isn’t too easy.

 R - Realistic: Find out whether you need to achieve this goal and if it will positively change something for your company.
+Check out our blog about how to set more realistic goals in sales to find the balance between underestimating potential and being over-optimistic.

 T - Timely: Think about how long it will take to complete the goal so that you neither procrastinate nor set an unrealistic delivery time.